 Let's get into the details of our research with this Omega XL review.

 What is Omega XL?

-Instead of obtaining these essential fatty acids from fish or algae, which can give a fishy aftertaste like any other fish oil extract, this product sourced them from green-lipped mussels.
+Instead of obtaining the essential fatty acids from fish or algae, which can give a fishy aftertaste like any other fish oil extract, this product sourced them from green-lipped mussels.

-Arthritis organizations have recommended these natural ingredients (derived from the green lipped mussels) to relieve pain in the joints, especially for older people who may be more sensitive to synthetic products than young people and children.
+Many arthritis organizations have recommended natural ingredients (derived from the green-lipped mussels) to relieve joint pain, especially for older people who may be more sensitive to synthetic products than young people.

 Celebrities who use this supplement:

 Or, you can see our main review of the best omega-3 supplements for more omega 3 insights.

 Omega XL Active Ingredients

 So what does Great Healthworks claim to actually be in this product?